jsphkhan/react-gist-demo/README.md

 # Project Title
-React SPA demo that uses Github Gist API to all public gists for an user
+React Single Page Application demo that uses Github Gist API to show all public gists for an user.

 ## Description
 ReactJS Single Page App demo which has the following features: